stronnag/msp_set_rx/README.md

 While this attempts to arm at a safe throttle value, removing props or using a current limiter is recommended.

+### Failsafe test

+If the failsafe mode is commmanded (`-fs`), then no RC data is sent between 40s and 50s.
+This will cause the FS to enter failsafe **and not come out of failsafe**.
+Take this as a suble warning about the wisdom of using `MSP_SET_RC` for anything serious.

 ## Caveats

 * Ensure you provide (at least) 5Hz RX data, but don't overload the FC; MSP is a request-response protocol, don't just "spam" the FC via a high frequency timer and the ignore responses.